 In this study, the incidence of cramps was 37% during the first week of the training camp, then 27%, 18% and 4% in the succeeding weeks.
 This seems relatively clear that building up training capacity to handle certain loads is an important factor.

-The neuromuscular theory for cramps in athletes proposes that muscular overload and neuromuscular fatigue cause and imbalance in between excitatory and inhibitory impulses.
-These impulses result in cramps.
+The neuromuscular theory for cramps in athletes proposes that muscular overload and neuromuscular fatigue cause an imbalance between excitatory and inhibitory impulses.
+These impulses result in the involuntary contraction known as a muscle cramp.

 Since we have an abundance of evidence that cramping is associated with increases in intensity and/or duration in comparison to what you have been consistently been training for, it makes sense that this needs to be mentioned, even though the article is on nutrition.